 z—Positive downward

 These sign conventions should be followed whenever acceleration, velocity, or displacement data must be presented.
-Note that some testing agencies tend to reverse acceleration signs in order to produce a plot that is primarily in the first quadrant.
+Note that some testing agencies tend to reverse acceleration signs in order to produce a plot that is primarily in the fi rst quadrant.
 Although these changes are relatively simple to implement, the revisions can lead to confusion.
 Therefore, it is recommended that the sign convention shown above and in Figure 4-6 be utilized whenever any acceleration, velocity, or displacement data is presented.
 Note that, as shown in Figure 4-6, the origin of the coordinate system is placed at the vehicle center of gravity.
-Further, it is recommended that vehicle accelerations be filtered at 60 Hz for the purposes of presentation of accelerometer data in reports.
+Further, it is recommended that vehicle accelerations be fi ltered at 60 Hz for the purposes of presentation of accelerometer data in reports.